stu314159/jacobi_solver/README.md

-# python_boost_acc_test
+# python_boost_openmp_test
-This repository is an example of a very simple python program accelerated using BOOST.PYTHON which, in turn, is accelerated using OpenACC
+This repository is an example of a very simple python program accelerated using BOOST.PYTHON which, in turn, is accelerated using OpenMP (or OpenACC)